We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 One moisturizer worth taking note of is squalane.
 It mimics your skin’s natural oils, making it an excellent emollient.
 It’s also a natural antioxidant and has antitumor properties, protecting your skin from carcinogens.

 Squalene (with an “e”) is a lipid produced naturally by your own skin cells.
-Unfortunately, the amount of squalene your body produces declines with age.
+But the amount of squalene your body produces declines with age.

 Peak production of this natural moisturizer occurs in the teen years, with production slowing down in your 20s or 30s.
 As a result, your skin becomes drier and rougher.